spkane/spigot-plugin-newrelic/README.md

 # Installation

+* Create a New Relic account, if you don't have one.
-* Download the latest New Relic Java Agent for manual installs
+* Download the latest New Relic Java Agent for manual installs from New Relic's Web Site.
 * Unzip the archive in the root directory of your minecraft server.
 The same location as your Craftbukkit jar.
 * Add "-javaagent:newrelic/newrelic.jar" to the java launch command that you use for your server.
 * Add the newrelic-api.jar to your launch classpath with something like "-cp craftbukkit.jar:newrelic/newrelic-api.jar"